canidlogic/skald/README.md

 If the story contains no embedded pictures, then the entire story text will be contained in a `text/plain` part that follows the opening JSON part.
 Otherwise, the remainder is a sequence of interleaved `text/plain` parts with image attachments at the appropriate points.

 The `text/plain` parts are encoded such that each line is a separate record, and the first symbol of a line indicates the type of line.
-There are three types of lines:
+There are four types of lines:

      Opening symbol |   Meaning
     ================+==============
            >        | Paragraph
+           ^        | Caption
            @        | Chapter
            #        | Scene change

 The `@` and `#` symbols map to the control segments in the STF source file with those symbols.
 However, no whitespace is allowed between the symbol and the chapter title for `@`, nor is trailing whitespace allowed.
 Furthermore, `#` must appear alone on its line.
 Each line should end with a line break (LF or CR+LF), including the last line.
 For paragraphs, `>` should be prefixed without any whitespace between it and the start of the paragraph, and the whole paragraph must be on a single line.

+Each embedded image must be preceded by a plain-text part, and the last line in the plain-text part must be a caption line.
+This caption line is then associated with the image that follows it.
+The caption line may only occur as the last line in a text block, and it must always appear before an image embedded in the MIME message.

 Text sections should have a transfer coding of either quoted-printable or base-64.
 Note that the requirement that paragraphs be all on a single line means that the line length constraint would be a problem, which is why the transfer coding should be used even if there is no Unicode.